StarsoftAnalysis/lightboxSSA/README.md

 ## Major changes from Lightbox2

+* User can click/touch on images to link to a page with more information, or any other URL.
 * Use flex and CSS to reduce the need to do image size calculations in Javascript, and make the whole thing much more responsive.
 * Replaced arrow images with dynamic cursors.
 Cursors don't show in phones or other